 - Dry and liquid measuring cups are different from each other.
-Use a dry measuring cup for ingredients flour, sugar, baking soda, or powder.
+Use a dry measuring cup for ingredients like flour, sugar, baking soda, or baking powder.
 Liquid measuring cups are for oil, water, milk, melted butter, or any other fluid.

 - If you don’t have the tools above, use your hand to help measure portion sizes.

 Use this chart to reference cooking measurement equivalents.
 This can be used for measuring liquids in a recipe.

 |1/8 Cup =||2 Tablespoons||1 fluid ounce|